Do you love the idea of being able to collect fresh eggs each morning?

 How to Keep a Clean Coop

 Helping your chickens to have a clean area to live is one of the best things you can do for them to keep them healthy.

 1. Clean the Floor

 Begin by cleaning out all materials from the floor.
-If you have a dirt floor in your coop, then you might want to try the deep litter method.
+If you have a dirty floor in your coop, then you might want to try the deep litter method.

 Then you can use it in your compost pile.